apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China coast guard water-cannons Philippine ship days after US backs Manila in disputed sea**
+**Life expectancy rises for first time in two years — but child deaths are spiking**

-You can read more about it [here](https://www.cnn.com/2024/03/23/asia/china-coast-guard-water-cannon-philippine-south-china-sea-intl-hnk/index.html).
+You can read more about it [here](https://nypost.com/2024/03/22/lifestyle/life-expectancy-rises-for-first-time-in-two-years/).

 ## Requirements
 - Python 3.8